project-sunbird/sunbird.org-docs/developer-docs/upgrade/etl_jobs_for_sunbird_upgrade.md

 As part of release-2.0.0, user's email and phone number is masked in the Cassandra DB.
 To do this, download the [Mask Email Phone Migration](https://github.com/project-sunbird/sunbird-utils/blob/release-2.0.0/cassandra-migration-etl/r1.15/maskEmailPhoneMigrationBin.zip) zip file into the Core Cassandra (master machine in case of cluster).

-For details, refer to the [Mask User Email Phone Migration](/developer-docs/installation/mask_user_email_phone_migration.md) document to understand and run the script.
+For details, refer to the [Migration Script to Add User's Masked Email Address and Phone Number](/developer-docs/installation/mask_user_email_phone_migration.md) document to understand and run the script.

 ### Sync User Data from Cassandra to Elasticsearch
 When you manually add a new column in the user database or make any schema changes, you need to sync the user data from Cassandra to Elasticsearch.
 If all user data needs synching, follow the steps mentioned in the Sync User document.